 But back to these cauliflower fritters:

 They are awesome because they are healthy, delicious, and pretty easy to make.
 You can seriously eat a half dozen of these easily.
-They are super addicting with a drizzle of the garlic dill aioli on top, or if you're feeling lazy with good old ranch dressing or sour cream.
+They are super addicting with a drizzle of the garlic dill aioli on top, or or some yum yum sauce, or even ranch or sour cream.
 And it's okay to eat a bunch of them in one sitting because you are eating vegetables!

 By the way, if you're looking for other easy veggie fritters and tots recipes, try these three: